 Eberhard Waffenschmidt, Philips Research

-If the receiver coil is at a certain distance to the transmitter coil, only a fraction of the magnetic flux, which is generated by the transmitter coil, penetrates the receiver coil and contributes to the power transmission.
+Depending on the distance between the transmit and receive coils, only a fraction of the magnetic flux generated by the transmitter coil penetrates the receiver coil and contributes to the power transmission.
 The more flux reaches the receiver, the better the coils are coupled.
 The grade of coupling is expressed by the coupling factor k.

 The coupling factor is a value between 0 and 1.
 1 expresses perfect coupling, i.e. all flux generated penetrates the receiver coil.
 0 expresses a system, where transmitter and receiver coils are independent of each other.